Páirc Uí Rinn: Friendlies and internationals

 During the Big Freeze of 1963 when fixtures in England were cancelled due to poor weather conditions, Manchester United, Bolton Wanderers, Coventry and Wolves played a series of friendlies at Flower Lodge.
 In one such game Johnny Giles scored as Manchester United defeated Bolton Wanderers 2–0.
-In the same game Pat Crerand made his United debut.
+In the same game Paddy Crerand made his United debut.
 On 14 May 1965 Flower Lodge hosted a match between the League of Ireland XI and the Irish League XI which the latter team won 1–0.

 The Republic of Ireland national football team also played at Flower Lodge.
 On 26 May 1985 they drew 0–0 in a friendly with Spain.
 The game was part of the Cork 800 celebrations.
 Also as part of the Cork 800 celebrations the Republic of Ireland women's national football team played a 1987 Euro qualifier against England at Flower Lodge on 22 September 1985.
 The visitors won 6–0.
 On 18 August 1986 a Republic of Ireland XI also played Liverpool at Flower Lodge.
 This match was originally scheduled to take place in 1985 as part of Cork 800 celebrations but was rescheduled because of the post-Heysel Stadium disaster ban.
 Jan Mølby and Kevin MacDonald scored for Liverpool as they won 2–1.